River Valley Medical Assistants take the World by Storm...

 General Admissions Requirements and Procedures:

-- Submit evidence of graduation from high school along with an official transcript of courses and grades; or official transcript of courses and grades; or official documentation of a General Equivalent Diploma (GED) or its satisfactory equivalent.
-Official documents must be received directly from the granting institution in a sealed envelope.
+- Submit their academic records from high school (official transcript of courses and grades); or official documentation of a High School Equivalency scores.
+Official documents must be received directly from the issuing institution in a sealed envelope.
 (NOTE: It is the applicant's responsibility to request that official transcripts of previous study be mailed directly to the Admissions Office.)
+The College does accept verified transcripts via electronic transcript delivery system.

 - Additional requirements may be requested from the applicant for admission to specific programs of study.
 These requirements may include, but are not limited to, faculty interview, a program meeting, letters of reference, and pre-admission assessment testing such as the Accuplacer.